Peertechz Journals work with a belief that Plagiarism is not only illegal but also unethical and caustic.

 In order to support the scientific community, Peertechz journals are committed to protect the reliability of the scholarly manuscript in all aspects of research and publishing ethics.
 We judge the quantity and quality of the copied content for its relevance to the original source.

 The Quality Control Department of Peertechz Journals detects and judges the case of plagiarism.
+All Peertechz journals use iThenticate software to check plagiarism in the submitted manuscripts.
 If plagiarism is detected at any stage of publication process before and after acceptance or during editing or proof reading stage, the authors are alerted to make the changes and cite the original source.

 Plagiarism is generally found in these ways: